sendanor/norjs/README.md

 It has working module system, but it still lacks a lot of features.

-You can <a href="https://www.bountysource.com/teams/norjs">help us</a> finish it, and earn some bounties while doing that.

 ## Requirements

 For development, you will only need NPM installed on your environment.